 - Rules and regulations

 Go to top of page

 Learn about the rules for flight reviews in effect since 1 September 2014.
 The full rules are contained in Part 61 of the Civil Aviation Safety Regulations.

-Download a print-friendly version of the flight reviews information sheet.
+Download a print-friendly version of the Flight reviews information sheet (pdf 2.95 MB).

 This information sheet includes details about two exemptions that have been made which provide alternative requirements for flight reviews.
 The exemptions are:

-- CASA EX48/17, which extends the low-level rating flight review validity period from 12 to 24 months
+- CASA EX73/20, which extends the low-level rating flight review validity period from 12 to 24 months

 - CASA EX99/18, which provides an alternative to the aircraft class rating and pilot type rating biennial flight reviews with an aircraft category and multi-engine aircraft requirement.

 Who do the rules for flight reviews apply to?